postmanlabs/labs-docs/src/pages/docs/integrations/github.md

 ## Configuring GitHub Integration

-1. In the **[Integrations](https://go.postman.co/workspaces)** page, find Github from a list of Postman's 3rd party integrations.
+1. In the **[Integrations](https://go.postman.co/workspaces)** page, find Github from a list of Postman's third party integrations.

 [![github integration](https://assets.postman.com/postman-docs/integrations-github1.png)](https://assets.postman.com/postman-docs/integrations-github1.png)

 1. Click **View Details** to see information about Github and how it can back up your Postman Collections to your designated repositories.

-    You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for Github, or view all integrations.
+    You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for Github, or view all integrations.

 [![select github integration](https://assets.postman.com/postman-docs/GitHub_Integrations1.png)](https://assets.postman.com/postman-docs/GitHub_Integrations1.png)